Programme symposium regenerative archives

 TicketsSession 2: Republishing the Archive

 Kirsten Algera and Ernst van der Hoeven, editors of MacGuffin magazine, capture design archives for The Life of Things section by photographing designers and their work.
 Portraits of everyday collections in designers’ homes show how their lives and work are intertwined.
-After the presentation, create your own archive zine in a workshop with James Rae Parnell and Ari Ralph, the authors of How to Archive Better.
+After the presentation, you can choose between two workshops: create your own archival zine in a workshop with James Rae Parnell and Ari Ralph, the authors of How to Archive Better.
+Or, you could join a hands-on Wikidata-publishing workshop with Sandra Fauconnier.
+Learn how to create your own Wikidata publications, contributing knowledge about underrepresented designers and digital culture makers.

 Language: English | Location: Nieuwe Instituut | Tickets: € 35 / 20 / 0,-